nicolaipre/python3-pjsip-memory-buffer/README.md

-# [DEPRECATED]: Python 3 PJSIP with memory buffers for audio streaming
+# Python 3 PJSIP with memory buffers for audio streaming

-**This project only partially works.
+# WARNING: PROJECT IS DEPRECATED - This project only partially works.
 Instead use:** [pjproject fork by malarinv - Branch: py37](https://github.com/malarinv/pjproject/tree/py37)

 ---